SeanShubin/todo-application/README.md

     - at the persistence level
         - no updates
         - no deletes
+    - this does not mean you can't have mutable persistence, but only the immutable persistence is canonical
+    - mutable persistence must be entirely derivable from the immutable persistence
 - No mocks
     - while I don't have a problem with mocks in principle, you should only reach for them when dummys, stubs, or fakes will not work
     - mocks encourage exercising rather than testing your code